michelleleeyk/spotiTry/README.md

 `python run.py`

 ## Future Plans
-* Develop a web app with a simple UI for this program - using Flask, HTML, CSS
+* Develop a web app with a simple UI for this program - using HTML, CSS
 * Add user log-in system
 * Give users the option to follow the artist (using spotify.user_follow_artist(artist[id'])
 * Give users the option to add full song to their library (using spotify.current_user_saved_tracks(tracks=None))